elasticquent/Elasticquent/readme.md

     /*
     |--------------------------------------------------------------------------
-    | Should We Replace The Source with Highlights
+    | Should We Replace The Source With Highlight
     |--------------------------------------------------------------------------
     |
     */